How to Become a Millionaire – From a Stay-at-Home Mom

 I’m a stay at home mom and I make money from my blog, so I’m already living my dream.
 To be able to raise my kids, be “there” and make money is really all I could ever ask for.

 I’m a year into this blogging game and I’m making more money now than when I was a full-time Corporate Marketing Manager.
-This is the MAIN reason why we can focus on paying off our house and begin contributing to our investments because of my blogging income.
+You can see how I make money blogging here.

 Blogging has given me the freedom to do so much, I just wish I had known about this sooner, but everything has its timing.
 If you’re interested in starting a blog I wrote a step-by-step guide to get you started.